This Thanksgiving, we’re grateful for many things—including biotech, which can help ensure the stability and sustainability of our food.

 The American chestnut was formerly a crucial component of the ecology of the Appalachian woodland, with an estimated 4 billion trees.
 But the tree was almost completely wiped out in 1876 by an aggressive fungus that most likely traveled with Japanese chestnut seeds.

 However, the U.S. Department of Agriculture (USDA) is considering approval of a gene-edited tree immune to blight, which could help bring it back to our forests.
-USDA is seeking public input on the gene-edited tree by Dec.
-27.
+USDA accepted public input on the gene-edited tree in 2022.

 Short-stature corn with resistance to wind